Sahel13/Sahel13.github.io/index.md

   2025](https://ccbatiit.github.io/mcm2025/), my coauthor [Adrien Corenflos](https://adriencorenflos.github.io/) will be giving a talk on our joint work on BED.
-- **2025-06**: I will be giving a talk on using particle filters for BED at the _[Accelerating statistical inference and experimental design with machine learning workshop](https://www.newton.ac.uk/event/rclw03/)_ at the Isaac Newton Institute for Mathematical Sciences.
+- **2025-06**: Gave a talk on using particle filters for amortized BED at the _[Accelerating statistical inference and experimental design with machine learning workshop](https://www.newton.ac.uk/event/rclw03/)_ at the Isaac Newton Institute for Mathematical Sciences.